 About Grangemockler Community

 We are a community of adults with special needs and international volunteers set on 50 acres in Co.
 Tipperary.
 We aim to create a warm home atmosphere, a rich cultural life, and meaningful work for all members of the community.
-We are about forty people in total living in five households.
+We are about forty people in total living in four households.
 Our main areas of work are the farm, garden, and weaving workshop but we also go out to Kilkenny, Clonmel and Carrick-on-Suir to work and attend activities there.